Bhopal001/reproducible-research-peer-assessment1/PA1_template.md

 ```
 #### Mean : 1.0766189 &times; 10<sup>4</sup> and Median : 1.0766189 &times; 10<sup>4</sup>

-###Are there differences in activity patterns between weekdays and weekends?
+Are there differences in activity patterns between weekdays and weekends?
-####1.
-Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 ```r
 activity_data_imputed$wtype <-  ifelse(as.POSIXlt(activity_data_imputed$date)$wday %in% c(0,6), 'weekend', 'weekday')